“The only certainties in life are death, taxes and bugs in code.” – Anonymous

 - In one instance, Starbucks was forced to shut down their outlets in the US and Canada due to a software bug in their POS system.
 They were even forced to sell coffee for free as no transaction could be processed on it.

 Software testing helps a developer in finding roadblocks in the execution of their software plan.
-Let us give you a step by step introduction to software testing.
+Let us give you a step-by-step introduction to software testing.

 WHAT IS SOFTWARE TESTING?

-Software testing is a process of validating and verifying that a software has no bugs, meets the technical requirements set by the guidelines and is as per the user instructions.
+Software testing is a process of validating and verifying that software has no bugs, meets the technical requirements set by the guidelines and is as per the user instructions.

 - VERIFICATION/STATIC TESTING: In this step, one verifies whether the software follows the specific function it is meant to follow.
 For example – “Is our software right?”

-Once upon a time, a software didn’t work because of bugs and thus, software testing was born.
+Once upon a time, the software didn’t work because of bugs and thus, software testing was born.
 Like every other system, it was developed and modified over time and as of now, there’re two types of software testing present.

 - MANUAL TESTING: As the name suggests, manual testing is done when a professional dons the cap of an end-user and try to find out possible bugs and obstacles in the end-use of the software.
 There’re various stages of manual testing like –